aadityadar/all-aboard/README.md

 # all-aboard

-This repository contains notes on best practices for data management and coding.
+This guide will help you get up to speed with principles that guide our work.
+It also contains useful resources, notes on various best practices and tips on data management and coding to be productive.
 Please read the [Wiki](https://github.com/aadityadar/all-aboard/wiki).